Cyfrin/Updraft/courses/solidity/1-simple-storage/3-basic-types/+page.md

 ## The contract logic

-📋 Let's consider a task that asks to store a favourite number for different people.
+📋 Let's explore a scenario where there is a task involving the storage of a favourite number.
 For this purpose, we can start storing the variable `favoriteNumber` of type `uint`:

 ```solidity
 uint256 favoriteNumber;